sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

 The shelter details tab allows you to enter contact information for your shelter.
 This is used with reporting and internet publishing.

-The “Visual Theme” option allows you to choose how the program looks.
-There are a multitude of preset themes to choose from.

 The “Server Adjustment” box allows you to set a time offset in hours from the server clock.
 This is only necessary if your client is in a different timezone from the server.
 For example, the main sheltermanager.com servers are in the